SciTools/iris/docs/src/further_topics/which_regridder_to_use.rst

    to the area weighted average of the result.

-This property will be particularly important to consider if you are intending to calculate global properties such as average temperature or total rainfall over a given area.
+This property will be particularly important to consider if you are intending to perform global properties such as average temperature or total rainfall over a given area.
 It may be less important if you are only interested in local behaviour, e.g., temperature at particular locations.